Traditional KYC Systems

 Identification answers the following questions:

-- That’s what the money’s for.
+- That’s what money is for

-- Where they came from.
+- Where they are coming from.

 Who should implement KYC, AML and crypto sanctions in the sphere